pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"wrong-spelling-in-comment"+OR+"C0401")

 ### [C0402](#C0402) (wrong-spelling-in-docstring)<a name="C0402"></a>
-Wrong spelling of a word '%s' in a docstring:
+Wrong spelling of a word '%s' in a docstring:.

 Used when a word in docstring is not spelled correctly.

 **:x: Incorrect code**